ousleyp/scripts/README.md

 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━
 ```

-If you want to suppress this output and only print a list of the generated files,
+To suppress this output and only print a list of generated
-run the command with the `-q` or `--quiet` flag.
+files, run the command with the `-q` or `--quiet` flag.

-Example output:
+For example:

 ```
 ❯ ~/implode-assembly.sh virt/install -q